Thoughts on the lifecycle of a cotton T shirt, sustainability, and fast fashion

 How do mass produced garments impact our planet?

 A wise woman once said "Buy less, choose well, make it last.
 Quality not quantity."
-It was Vivienne Westwood, and she's right!
+It was British designer and couturier Vivienne Westwood, and she's right!

 Together with (I’m sure) many of my customers, I care deeply about our planet and the people who live on it.
 To help look after it, we make choices like buying organic and fairtrade, we recycle, and we try to minimize our carbon footprint.
 We want to help create or restore a happy, healthy and peaceful environment.